 Honduras is step by step building a name for itself through scuba diving and eco-tourism adventures in Central America for a fraction of the cost of some its more famous neighbours.
 I spent 2 weeks in March exploring solo some of the highlights of this beautiful country covered by green forests, mountains and plantations.
 Suffering from some bad reputations related to security issues, I met some of the loveliest people who were eager to help me and show me the best of their country.
 For almost 2 weeks, I travelled by bus and ferry across Honduras and walked alone in two of its biggest cities.
 In this article, I show the best itinerary, what to do and where to stay for an enjoyable, adventurous 2 week holiday in Honduras.
-The total number of days makes less than 15 days as like me you might need time to travel to Honduras with a connection flight and arrive 1 day before in San Pedro Sula to take your return flight the next day.
+The total number of days makes less than 15 days as like me you might need time to travel to Honduras with a connecting flight and arrive 1 day before in San Pedro Sula to take your return flight the next day.

 1 – La Ceiba & Pico Bonito National Park: 3 days